 Pressure Curve: 1...4-Sets one of the four pressure curves for the keyboard to adjust the aftertouch to your playing style.

-Velocity Curve: 1...4-Sets one of the four velocity curves for the keyboard to adjust the velocity response to your playing style.
+Arpeggiator Latch Mode: Normal, ReLatch-Sets one of the four pressure curves for the keyboard to adjust the aftertouch to your playing style.